 whitelist.conf

-The target services specified in the rulesets.conf file must also be configured in the whitelist.conf file.
-The white list configuration is a secondary filter for security.
+This configuration file specifies the white list of the target processes to monitor.
+The target services specified in the ctxmonitord.conf file must also be listed in the whitelist.conf file.
+By default, it is configured as follows: